ilyasabdut/wallet-transaction-backend/README.md

 created using dbdiagram.io
 ![alt text](image.png)

+### Logger
+Using sentry.io as logger.
+Needs to setup these env variables for deployment
+SENTRY_DSN:
+SENTRY_AUTH_TOKEN:
+SENTRY_ORG:
+SENTRY_PROJECT:

-## Deployment
+### Deployment

-Backend is deployed on Render.
+-Backend is deployed on Render.
-Database is deployed on Neon.
+-Database is deployed on Neon.

+This repo uses Github Action as CI/CD. main.yaml could be found in .github/workflows/main.yaml

 ### Setup